agib1/Devops-Course-Starter/README.md

 Pytest is used to test functionality

-To run all tests , run python3 -m pytest
-To run individual tests, run python3 -m pytests <testfile>
+To run all tests , run `poetry run python3 -m pytest` To run individual tests, run `poetry run python3 -m pytests <testfile>`